maxkoshevoi/NureTimetable/README.md

 - Timer before lesson and lesson break
 - Lesson statistics (event count, date of the next event and teachers grouped by event type)
 - Notes for lessons
-- Support for Ukrainian, Russian and English localization and different time zones
+- Support for Ukrainian and English localization and different time zones
 - Dark and Light themes
 - dl.nure.ua integration